This post may contain affiliate links. See our affiliate disclosure for more.

 Ideally, you’ll have a style guide, pitch guide, and portfolio you can show to new freelancers.
 But if you’re a small business, you may be in the planning stages for your brand.
 If that’s the case, inform your freelancer that you’re not sure what you need, and you’ll need their help deciding.

 Eventually, your freelancer may know your brand enough to create a style or pitch guide themselves, along with a portfolio of past work you can show to other freelancers.
+On Upwork, you can build a talent bench of trusted freelancers who understand your brand and can be called upon for future projects.

 Step 4: Choose the right communication channels